 Some memoirists truly do know they’re able to write their stories and are supported and bolstered by their communities, and their bravery with the form is how we have been able to be moved by so many great works.

 Others hesitate, fingers over the keyboard, unsure how those in their lives will respond.

 Because a writer must write- it is your biological imperative and your way of exploring your world- you then have 3 options:

-- Wait until they have passed as Joanna Rakoff has done with her beautiful and tragic upcoming memoir The Fifth Passenger
+- Wait until they have passed as Joanna Rakoff did with her beautiful and tragic memoir The Fifth Passenger

 - Plunge ahead and suffer the consequences of estrangement as Helen Freemont did with her book The Escape Artist

 - Turn to fiction or autofiction as an excellent alternative storytelling option.

 The Novel and Autofiction

 As opposed to writing memoir, which must as its “contractual obligation” between writer and reader provide a narrative as close to 100% factually accurate as possible, the novel and autofiction allow for the real to be mixed with the imagined.